ROHANSRIVATSA/breastCancerPrediction/README.md

 **A fully functional ML and MLOps pipeline for Breast Cancer prediction, deployed as a FastAPI API with Docker and Cloud Run integration.**

-Breast Cancer Classifier
-A fully functional ML and MLOps pipeline for Breast Cancer prediction, deployed as a FastAPI API with Docker and Cloud Run integration.

 Project Overview

 This project demonstrates the end-to-end workflow for building, deploying, and scaling a machine learning model for Breast Cancer classification.
 It integrates data preprocessing, ML model training, experiment tracking, API deployment, and cloud deployment.
 The pipeline is designed for:
 * Reproducible experiments